a-type/verdant/docs/docs/integrations/tiptap.md

 2. The name of the field which has the TipTap document.
 This will be typechecked against the first parameter.
 3. Additional options, including:

+   a. `files`: A reference to a file map field.
+Passing this automatically configures and adds the `VerdantMediaExtension`.
-   a. `nullDocumentDefault`: A default document snapshot value to use if the document field is `null`.
+   b. `nullDocumentDefault`: A default document snapshot value to use if the document field is `null`.
 You should provide this if your field is nullable and you haven't included any logic to prevent the rendering of the current component if the field is missing.
 It must be a full document snapshot and will be passed to the editor until the Verdant field is initialized on first change.

-   b. `editorOptions`: Additional options to configure the editor, see `useEditor` from TipTap's React library
+   c. `editorOptions`: Additional options to configure the editor, see `useEditor` from TipTap's React library

-   c. `editorDependencies`: Values to include in the dependency array of `useEditor`.
+   d. `editorDependencies`: Values to include in the dependency array of `useEditor`.
 Be careful, these will cause the editor to be recreated when changing.
-   d. `extensionOptions`: Any other options you want to use to configure the Verdant TipTap extension, see docs in previous section.
+   e. `extensionOptions`: Any other options you want to use to configure the Verdant TipTap extension, see docs in previous section.

 Other than that, everything is taken care of.
 Pass the `editor` returned to the `editor` prop of `EditorContent` from `@tiptap/react`, and you can now edit the document and watch as changes are persisted locally and synced to peers.